UDelIT/udthemebrand/README.md

 Site admins may choose to use a college or department-specific title in addition to the official University header and footer.

 ### Restrictions ###
-This plugin is ONLY to be used on official University of Delaware department web pages and websites in accordance with CPA guidelines.
+This plugin is ONLY to be used on official University of Delaware department web pages and websites in accordance with UD OCM guidelines.

 ## Installation ##